 Section 101.0215 establishes both what constitutes a proprietary rather than a governmental activity as well as a municipality's liability for each.
-Subsection (a) contains a laundry list of governmental functions for which a municipality can be held liable only under the TCA.13 Generally, entities acting in their governmental capacity are not subject to estoppel.
+Subsection (a) contains a laundry list of governmental functions for which a municipality can be held liable only under the TCA.
+12 Generally, entities acting in their governmental capacity are not subject to estoppel.
 Weatherford v.
-City of San Marcos, 157 S.W.3d 473 (Tex.App.-Austin 2004, pet.
-Since the provision is not an denied). independent waiver of governmental immunity, a plaintiff must still establish the applicability of the TCA under some other section (usually section 101.021 or 101.022) before invoking section 101.0215 to establish municipal liability.
+City of San Marcos, 157 S.W.3d 473 (Tex.App.-Austin 2004, pet. denied).
+Since the provision is not an independent waiver of governmental immunity, a plaintiff must still establish the applicability of the TCA under some other section (usually section 101.021 or 101.022) before invoking section 101.0215 to establish municipal liability.
+Bellnoa v.
+City of Austin, 894 S.W.2d 821, 826 (Tex.App.-Austin 1995, no writ); City of San Antonio v.
+Winkenhower, 875 S.W.2d 388, 391 (Tex.App.-San Antonio 1994, writ denied).